bitsofcotton/p2/README.md

 If we predict with p1, it depends f(x)'s complexity on status bit, if we average a.row(k), it's stable.

 # Tips on p0:
 If input stream has a jamming to p0, p0 fails.
-In such case, we can change input argument or we can retry them with recursive p0.
+In such case, we can change input argument.

 # Tips on p1:
 P1 often returns overlearned result, this causes unstable result.
 But they're valid with finite register finite accuracy condition and toeplitz of them are max rank on status linear independence block meaning.